 - Collect samples or specimens for diagnostic testing.

-Things an Anesthesiologist Assistant Should Know How to Do
+What Every Anesthesiologist Assistant Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.